Getting Around Antigua (Traveller’s Guide)

 If you want to sit back and relax without the hassle of driving, trying to catch a bus, or planning too much, you can always rely on guided tours.

-Most tours, like many Antigua snorkelling tours, include transportation from your accommodation.
 You can even do a mix of transportation options: take a bus to a beach, join a few tours with transportation, walk to a restaurant or two, and rent a car for a shorter period.
+I love to do this.

 How to Get to St.John’s from Antigua Airport